 The answer is gamification.
 But is it as easy as just creating some nice visuals wrapped around a game theme?
 Done well, games are a lot more than that.
-So here we’re going to talk through what makes a game work, and how you can apply those concepts in a learning context.
+So here we’re going to guide you through what makes a game work, and how you can apply those concepts in a learning context.

 There is always a certain goal to achieve when playing a game, be it getting the most points, or rescuing the princess from peril.
 Similarly, all learning has a purpose and set of objectives in which the training must fulfil.
 Learning games can utilise this goal concept in the form of certificates, badges, points and rewards.
 When applied in a learning context, these elements can become an effective source of motivation for your learners.